fireship-io/3.1-firebase-basics/README.md

-## Firebase - Back to Basics
+## Firebase - Back to the Basics

-Learn the basics of
+Learn the basics of Firebase on the web.

-Watch the Full [Firebase Basics]() episode on YouTube.
+For a full breakdown of the code, watch the Full [Firebase Basics on YouTube]() or read the [Firebas Web Quickstart]().

 Fireship Season 3.
 Episode 1.